graps1/impmeas/README.md

 	print( (3+g-f)**0.5 ) # outputs: a Table with floating point entries
 ```

-The computation of importance values such as the (modified) Blame, the Influence and Banzhaf + Shapley values is supported as well,
+The computation of importance values such as the (modified) blame, the influence and Banzhaf + Shapley values is supported as well,

 ```python
 	f = imp.Table.parse("x & (y ^ z)")